Hiking in Picos de Europa: Spain's Best-Kept Secret

 Descent: 170 m

-Today, depart from Sotres for your first stage.
-After just over a kilometer, you'll pass the 'Invernales del Texu,' a kind of abandoned village built by shepherds to shelter their herds in winter.
-You might encounter a herd in the surrounding valleys.
-The path then ascends, offering a magnificent view of the Naranjo de Bulnes, one of the most distinctive peaks of the Picos de Europa.
-Continuing through green valleys where cows graze.
-Along the way, you'll pass Refugio de la Terenosa, where you can stop for a drink.
-After the stop, you steadily ascend further.
-The paths become gradually rockier, and the views become more rugged.
-You might spot an ibex high on the rocks!
-Your destination for the day is Refugio de Urriellu, located at the foot of Picu Urriellu.
-The current building has been in use since 1990, and due to its remote location, the construction materials were transported by Chinook helicopter from the Spanish army.
-During your stay, you'll likely meet Tómas Fernández López, the hut's manager since 1991, who knows the area like no other.
+Today you set off from Sotres for your first stage.
+After just over a kilometre, you'll pass the 'Invernales del Texu', a sort of abandoned village built by shepherds to shelter their flocks in winter.
+The path then climbs, offering magnificent views of Naranjo de Bulnes (also known as Picu Urriellu), one of the most striking peaks in the Picos de Europa.
+Continuing through green valleys where cows graze, you’ll pass Refugio de la Terenosa, where you can stop for a drink.
+On the way you'll pass the Refugio de la Terenosa, where you can stop for a drink before the steady climb.
+The path becomes increasingly rocky and the views more rugged.
+You might even spot an ibex high up on the rocks!

 Refugio Vega de Urriellu